Accommodation in Devon

 Devon beaches

-Devon Beaches
+Beautiful Beaches

-Devon map
+Explore Devon

-Devon Map
+Devon attractions

-Devon Restaurant Guide
+The Devon Guide

 Devon has long been epitomised as the archetypal British holiday destination with the promotion of Torbay as the English Riviera.
 Postcards of elegant Edwardian hotels, promenades and palm trees swaying under eternal blue skies.
 To some extent this is Devon, but only a very small part.
 There are many facets to this beautiful, ecclectic county that make it such a wonderful place to spend any time.